fernandezcuesta/md2html/README.md

 * Allow both single-file HTML and multiple files (do not embed CSS or images)
 * Conversion to other formats
 * Global speedup, refactoring, ...
+* Check if logolink contains a valid URL